FlowFuse/website/design/index.md

 #### Reddit

 Keep it short, Reddit posts should be factual, informal and have a call to action (a link) where a user can read more.
+If the content is a video we should post that directly on Reddit as that should result in greater interaction.

 #### Node-RED Slack (FlowForge section)